ISAF/World Sailing Speed Record Rules for individually attempted Passage Records or Performances Offshore.

 Only fixed points of land, fixed navigational beacons or other charted objects fixed to the land or seabed can be used as reference points though they need not necessarily be sighted.
 Except in special cases, such as the 24-hour distance record or where the WSSR Commissioner has been unable to sight the vessel for reasons of visibility or safety, positions derived from radio or satellite navigation systems are unacceptable.
 Unless other distances are specified for some particular start/finish lines, these shall be crossed within 4 NM of the observer.
 Where the exact start and/or finish is optional , there must be agreement in advance on its location with WSSRC.
 This is for reasons of practicality, logistics and seamanship, as well as course and distance requirements.

 26.1.
-World Record courses for offshore yachts of any size.
+World Record courses over 1000 NM for offshore yachts of any size.

 All coordinates below are given in WGS 84 and are approximate to .1NM

 a.
 RTW - Round the World, eastbound and westbound 21600NM.
 2 separate records.

 To sail around the World, a vessel must start from and return to the same point, must cross all meridians of longitude and must cross the Equator.
 It may cross some but not all meridians more than once (i.e. two roundings of Antarctica do not count).
 The shortest orthodromic track of the vessel must be at least 21,600 nautical miles in length calculated based on a 'perfect sphere'.
 In calculating this distance, it is to be assumed that the vessel will sail around Antarctica in latitude 63 degrees south.

 A vessel starting from any point where the direct orthodromic distance is too short shall pass one single island or other fixed point on a required side so as to lengthen his orthodromic track to the minimum distance.

 No starting point will be permitted more south than 45 ° south.